 “We want a building.
 We feel like we’re ready.
 We have zero debt,” Briggs told Robert Hoppe, vice president of loans and real estate.

 Hoppe explained that Abundant Life would need to follow a process, starting with a capital campaign.

 At first, the venture seemed overwhelming.
 Then, Rev. Melvin Amerson, a Resource Specialist and Area Representative of TMF and a member of the TAC, came on board to lead the way.

-The church raised more than $200,000.
+The church raised $50,000.
 “But, even after we did that, we still didn’t have enough money,” Briggs said.